Principles

 - Abstractions should not depend on details.
 Details should depend on abstractions.

-the abstraction and is owned by the Payroll
+the abstraction and is owned by the Payroll class.

 Separation of Concerns Principle